Collections Development Policy

 Policy review procedure: The collections development policy will be published and reviewed from time to time, at least once every five years.

 This Policy supersedes and cancels all earlier and existing policies, practices and customs.

-Date at which this policy is due for review: no later than 5 July 2023
+Date at which this policy is due for review: November 2026

 Arts Council England (ACE) will be notified of any changes to the collections development policy, and the implications of any such changes for the future of existing collections.